 Every cough and sore throat has us on edge right now.

-Here we go, everybody: Flu season 2020 has arrived in the midst of an ongoing pandemic, while massive wildfires in the West cause sore throats, headaches and coughs for millions.
+Here we go, everybody: Flu season 2020 is still upon us has arrived in the midst of an ongoing pandemic.
 Meanwhile, seasonal allergies are kicking up similar symptoms in many parts of the country, and our old friend the common cold is, as always, on the prowl.

-If it's Fall 2020, someone in your house is probably experiencing symptoms of some kind.
+If it's Spring 2021, someone in your house is probably experiencing symptoms of some kind.
 It's enough to make even the most even-keeled parents among us sleep with a digital thermometer under the pillow... if you're sleeping at all.

 It's completely understandable if every cough, sneeze, sniffle and sore throat in the household has you calling your pediatrician right now.
 And you should definitely pick up that phone and call if you have concerns, or if something just doesn't feel right about the symptoms your child is showing.